 “I looked at him as this superhuman person that was almost untouchable.
 I saw him wreck, flip, the flip at Daytona when I won, and walk away every single time.
 One time, he had a pretty bad wreck and broke his sternum, and the next race, went to Watkins Glen, and he sat on the pole.
 He was tough.”

-The dangerous in-car move that surprised Gordon every time he saw it
+Earnhardt’s dangerous in-car move surprised Gordon every time he saw it

-Dale Earnhardt was a NASCAR legend who earned the respect from all of his fellow drivers for what he accomplished on the track.
-He earned that same level of respect from Jeff Gordon, and then some for a move that was quintessential Earnhardt.
+Dale Earnhardt earned respect from all of his fellow drivers for what he accomplished on the track.
+He earned that same level of respect from Jeff Gordon and then some for a move that was quintessential Earnhardt.